fasoula/data_pipeline/README.md

 ## What you need in addition to run the pipeline:
 * Postgres password
 * Twitter API credentials
-  **&rarr;** save your twitter credentials in a 'credentials.py' file inside the 'tweet_collector' folder
+  save your twitter credentials in a 'credentials.py' file inside the 'tweet_collector' folder
 <br />
 <br />
 <br />